Smooth convex extensions of convex functions: convex extensions

 There are many ways to construct such a function $\psi$.
 The essential point is to write $C$ as an intersection of a family of half-spaces, and then to make a weighted sum, or an integral, of suitable convex functions composed with the linear forms that provide those half-spaces.
 If the sequence of linear forms is equi-distributed, in the weighted sum approach, or if one uses a measure equivalent to the standard measure on $\mathbb{S}^{n-1}$, in the integral approach, then the different functions $\psi$ produced by these methods will have equivalent convexity properties.
 See \cite{AFPAMS2002} for an instance of the weighted sum approach, and \cite[Proposition 2.1]{GhomiBLMS2004} for the integral approach.

-Of course our situation is more complicated than that of these references, as we need to find quantitative estimations of the convexity of $\psi$ outside $C$ which are good enough to outweigh our previous estimations of the lack of convexity of $f$ outside $C$.
+Of course our situation is more complicated than that of these references, as we need to find quantitative estimations of the convexity of $\psi$ outside $C$ which are strong enough to outweigh our previous estimations of the lack of convexity of $f$ outside $C$.
 It turns out that, in the present $C^{\infty}$ case, this goal can be achieved with either method of construction of $\psi$.
 Here we will follow the integral approach of Ghomi's in \cite[Proposition 2.1]{GhomiBLMS2004}, as it will lead us to easier calculations.